wilbcn/BlueTeam/Honeypots/Cowrie-Virtual-Honeypot-2.0.md

 ![image](https://github.com/user-attachments/assets/62569a11-dd8c-4176-9e27-59cc9f0e75d2)

 Next, I needed a new Security Group to allow remote Admin access.
-For this deployment, I allowed inbound SSH connections from my IP only on port 22.
-However later this will be changed so that admin access is via port 22222, and public access over port 22.
+For this deployment, I allowed inbound SSH connections from my IP only on port 22 and port 22222.
+However later this will be changed so that admin logons are only accessible on port 22222, and public access over port 22.

 For storage, I chose `30 GB of EBS General Purpose (SSD)`